Odo-Peter/simple_shell/README.md

 - Write a simple UNIX command interpreter.
   - All files should pass betty linter test.
   - Write a UNIX command line interpreter, the shell should do the following:
     - Display a prompt and wait for a user to type a command.
     - The prompt is displayed again each time a command has been executed.
     - The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.
     - If an executable cannot be found, print an error message and display the prompt again.
     - Handle errors.
-			    - The ‚Äúend of file‚Äù condition should be handled `ctrl+D`
+    - The "end of file" condition should be handled `ctrl+D`
   - Handle command lines with arguments.
   - Handle the `PATH`
-				  - `fork` must not be called if the command doesn‚Äôt exist.
+  - `fork` must not be called if the command doesn't exist.
   - Implement the exit built-in, that exits the shell.
     - Usage: `exit`
     - Any argument to the built-in `exit` must not be handled.
   - Implement the `env` built-in, that prints the current environment.

 ### Authorized functions and macros